 Take a cruise on Lake Saimaa, the largest lake in Finland!
 While you’re there keep an eye out for the Saimaa ringed seal.
 With less than 300 remaining, they’re one of the most endangered seals in the world!
-Savonlinna is also a great place to try black liquorice ice cream – a favourite among Finns, while sitting by the lake!
+Savonlinna is also a great place to try black licorice ice cream – a favorite among Finns while sitting by the lake!
 If you’re a castle lover like am I, be sure to check out St. Olaf’s Castle, located right on the lake!

 Where to Stay in Savonlinna:

-Original Sokos Hotel Seurahuone Savonlinna is conveniently located steps away from the train station and provides views over the harbour.
+Original Sokos Hotel Seurahuone Savonlinna is conveniently located steps away from the train station and provides views over the harbor.

 Where to Eat in Savonlinna: